 According to the Neilsen ratings, 36 percent of U.S. mobile phone users have smartphones.
-And they download and use applications – 68 percent of those with iPhones, 60 percent of those with Android devices and 45 percent of those with Blackberry smartphones reported using their mobile apps multiple times a day.
+They download and use applications – 68 percent of customers with iPhones, 60 percent of those with Android devices, and 45 percent of people with Blackberry smartphones reported using their mobile apps multiple times a day.

 Will Mobile Apps Help You Get Better Insurance Coverage?

 Obviously, customers are using their insurance more translating into more experiences, but are those better experiences?
 Is Travelers improving the quality of their insurance product and service by offering mobile apps?
 In many ways, yes, but time will tell.